Skip to main content

 It would be even better if you had a colour scheme for the living or great room at this point but most people can barely keep up with all the above decisions to think about which colour their sofa will be.

-So here’s the thing, most people do not have a house that will look good with true-white or off-white, in other words, art gallery white walls, this statement says it the best:
+We are finally moving out of the stark white walls trend.
+Throughout, I have been specifying the palest, almost white or cream neutrals instead for a more timeless and custom look.
+Because most people do not have a house that will look good with true-white or off-white, in other words, art gallery white walls, this statement says it the best:

 White is a snob, white walls create an art gallery effect, spotlighting attention on every object so each must be worthy.
 White walls highlight shape and colour and tolerate no chaotic mess.
 Each object is part of the composition and so has to be selected and positioned with a curatorial eye for arrangement.